Secure CheckoutPersonal information is secured with SSL technology.

-- Emphasizes both on traditional and discipline-based teaching with a focus on microbiology
+- Emphasizes traditional and discipline-based teaching with a focus on microbiology

 - Combines pedagogy and the challenges faced in the post-genomic era

-- Provides examples from various parts of the world including Pasteur Institute
+- Provides examples from various parts of the world, including from the Pasteur Institute

 Researchers, teachers, students, tertiary education institutions dealing with microbiology as their daily life involves microbiology teaching.
 Book will bring different insight into the microbiology teaching and learning as it will be different than the normally used text books

 1. History of the development of the microbiology discipline

 2. Pasteur and Pasteur’s quadrant: Pedagogical development of microbiology teaching

 3. Terminologies and origins of the names of the microbiological material